Making a complaint

 - Firstly, try to approach the source of the problem politely to discuss the situation in a friendly manner.
 This is often more effective and more successful in the long term because we have found that the intervention of an external body can escalate the problem, or create resentment for years to come.

-- If this approach fails and you do decide to seek help, then contact the Pollution Control team on 0161 909 6500 to report a complaint.
+- If this approach fails and you do decide to seek help, then please use our report it form or contact the Pollution Control team on 0161 909 6500 to report a complaint.
 We will then send you an information pack which explains what action you need to take before we can begin to investigate further.

 Keep a diary